B-Zone-GTA-V/B-Zone-GTA-V-Wiki/docs/server/rules/rulesen.md

 - The given sanction may be more severe depending on the seriousness of the situation and does not adhere to the number of offenses.

 #### <a id="7.9.1"></a><span style="color: #0088CC">7.9.1 Rob & Kill</span>
-Represents the action of robbing and subsequently killing a person.
+Rob & Kill represents the action of robbing and subsequently killing a person.
 It is prohibited to kill a person after you have robbed them.<br>
-Represents the action of killing and subsequently robbing a person.
+Kill & Rob represents the action of killing and subsequently robbing a person.
 It is prohibited to rob a person after killing them.

 <span style="color: yellow">Examples:</span>

-- You kidnap a person, take them to a secluded place kill them and rob them.
+- You kidnap a person, take them to a secluded place, kill them and rob them.
 - You rob a person and call someone else to kill them having a pre-established plan.

 <span style="color: green">Rule exceptions:</span>